Create a WooCommerce Quick Order Form Using the Product Table Plugin

 - Redirect users to the cart page after selecting one or more products.
 This encourages customers to buy right away, and can be done easily using a WooCommerce setting and the free Redirection plugin.

-- Add more payment gateways to your store.
+- Add more payment gateways to your e-commerce store.
 The more payment options you provide, the larger your potential customer base will be.
 WooCommerce itself offers a variety of ways to add new payment gateways.

 At this point, take a moment to sit back and admire your handiwork.
 You have a fully-functioning quick order form that’s informative and easy to use – and the process of purchasing products through it couldn’t be simpler!